connorjacobsen/kash/README.md

 - Input file redirection

 ## Features Not Implemented

-The only basic infrastructure not yet implemented is support for pipes.
-Once this is done, all of the other unimplemented features should come together fairly easily.

 - Alias resolving
     - Function exists, but is not yet hooked up.